fbpx

 • Set the Flow to 40%

-The most common way to shape this first brushstroke is in the shape of an S. Just move your mouse slowly in an S-shaped motion.
+The most common way to shape the first brushstroke is in the shape of an S.

 Drag your mouse around the edge of the first stroke.
 The second brushstroke should appear slightly bolder than the first one.